thomas-borrel/white-paper/white-paper.md

 The Internet is predominantly composed of open-source projects and has been since its inception.
 Over time, many of these projects have become foundational pieces upon which all future innovation is built.
-And while fortunes have been made from it, open-source is mainly created and maintained without compensation.
+And while fortunes have been made from it, open-source is mainly created and maintained as a public utility.

 We believe that the entirety of modern human endeavor has been stunted by relying on the smallest percentage of the world's engineers to choose between a salary or keeping the Internet running.
 Open-source is a labor of love often hindered by a lack of meaningful economic incentives resulting in genuinely worthwhile projects never reaching their potential while others suffer from security issues due to the lack of incentives to maintain software throughout its lifecycle.
-To fully realize our potential, we need a fair remuneration system for the open-source ecosystem that doesn’t fundamentally change how it is built or utilized.
+To fully realize our potential, we need a fair system for the open-source ecosystem that doesn’t fundamentally change how it is built or utilized and honors the efforts of its contributors.

 Enterprises often wrap business models around open-source, generating revenue directly from the work of the benevolent developers while also relying on them to fix bugs as issues occur.
 A great example is a recent incident involving a critical security vulnerability in Log4j, a package from the Apache Software Foundation that found its way across many commercial software and services employed by enterprises and governments.